Get a Customized Website SEO Audit and Online Marketing Strategy and Action Plan

 22.SEMANTIC PROXIMITY

-Semantic proximity measures the distance between similar words or searches terms within a specific document set.
-It works on a different algorithm which is known as Euclidean cosine.
+Semantic proximity measures the distance between related words or search terms within a document set.
+It relies on algorithms such as Euclidean cosine to calculate contextual closeness.

 23.ADABOOST ALGORITHM